 Are you using an API gateway to ensure solid security for your APIs?
-Or an API gateway for microservices to do the same for all those handy services in your backend?
+Or an microservices API gateway to do the same for all those handy services in your backend?
 If so, you’ll need to know about securing your API gateway with Transport Layer Security (TLS).
 Read on for answers to all your burning API gateway TLS questions!

 What is API gateway TLS?